micahcowan/bobbin/README.md

 **Bobbin** will refuse to run with this option if it detects that output is directed to a tty.

+##### --detokenize

+Reads in a tokenized BASIC binary, and outputs the program listing.

+Like `--tokenize`, uses an emulated Apple to detokenize the file, and then runs (a modified version of) the `LIST` command to get text back out of it.

 #### Machine configuration options

 ##### --no-bell